 Who We Are

-Mallory Molina is a Sloan Minority PhD Scholar and graduate student at Penn State.
-Her current research focuses on mapping star formation rates in nearby galaxies, and her dissertation is on nuclear activity and star formation in galaxies.
+Mallory Molina is a postdoctoral research associate at Montana State University.
+Her current research focuses on active black holes in dwarf galaxies.
+She recently defended her dissertation on nuclear activity and star formation in galaxies.
 She was a summer intern with VanguardSTEM in 2016, and is involved with groups across campus that support students of color in science.

 Dr. Angie Wolfgang